 Facilities may be centralized or may consist of distributed installations.
-They may incorporate large-scale networking or computational infrastructure; multi-user instruments or networks of such instruments; or other infrastructure, instrumentation and equipment having a major impact on a broad segment of a scientific or engineering discipline.
+They may incorporate large-scale networking or computational infrastructure, multi-user instruments or networks of such instruments, or other infrastructure, instrumentation and equipment having a major impact on a broad segment of a scientific or engineering discipline.
 Historically, awards have been made for such diverse projects as accelerators, telescopes, vessels, aircraft and geographically distributed but networked earthquake engineering simulation equipment.

-NSF makes awards to external entities - primarily universities, consortia of universities or nonprofit organizations - to undertake construction, management and operation of facilities.
+NSF makes awards to external entities - primarily universities, consortia of universities or non-profit organizations - to undertake construction, management and operation of facilities.
 Such awards frequently take the form of cooperative agreements.
-With the sole exception of NSF's facilities in Antarctica, for which the Foundation acquires construction, operating and maintenance services, NSF does not directly construct or operate the facilities it supports.
-However, NSF "has overall responsibility for NSF-funded awards, including providing award oversight for technical and programmatic, and financial and administrative performance."
-(NSF Cooperative Agreement Financial and Administrative Terms and Conditions (FATC), Article 2.)

-This Manual is intended to:
+With the sole exception of NSF's facilities in Antarctica, for which the Foundation acquires construction, operating, and maintenance services, NSF does not directly construct or operate the facilities it supports.
+However, NSF retains responsibility for overseeing their development, management and successful performance, and this Manual is intended to:

-- provide step-by-step guidance for NSF staff and awardees to carry out effective project planning, management, and oversight of large facilities, recognizing that different kinds of projects may require different approaches; - clearly state the policies, requirements, and recommended procedures pertinent at each stage of a facility's life cycle - from conception to construction/acquisition, operations, renewal, and/or phase-out and termination; and - document the practices identified over many years that enable NSF program officials to ensure accountability and carry out their responsibilities more effectively.
+- Provide step-by-step guidance for NSF staff and awardees to carry out effective project planning, management and oversight of large facilities, recognizing that different kinds of projects may require different approaches; - Clearly state the policies, requirements and recommended procedures pertinent at each stage of a facility's life cycle - from conception to construction/acquisition, operations, renewal and/or phase-out and termination; and - Document the best practices identified over many years so that NSF program officials can ensure accountability and carry out their responsibilities more effectively.